FINLAND ARCTIC CHALLENGE LIVE

 The route follows a snowmobile path that cuts through trees and meadows.
 This time of year, the sun is above the horizon, lighting up the snow and making for a picture-perfect day!

 Now on to our accommodations for the evening.
 Tonight is the third and final traditional sleeping experience.
 Elämänluukku lumberjack cabin is a bit smaller than the other two where the group stayed this week, but it has all the comforts of home including fireplaces in each room and an outdoor sauna.
+Keijo, Markus and Sari, the owners of the base welcomed the Arctic Challengers with a steaming of lentil soup.

 Tomorrow?
-Sadly, the final day of the Finland Arctic Challenge.
-The group will be fat tire biking.
-After being mostly in the wilderness for the past four days, they’ll be heading closer to town where they’ll find more locals, tourists and (happily) warm wilderness cafes.
+Sadly, the final day of the Finland Arctic Challenge, fat tire biking on snowy trails.
+After being mostly in the wilderness for the past four days, they’ll be heading closer to Äkäslompolo village where they’ll find more locals, tourists and (happily) warm wilderness cafes.

 Onward!